carueda/odssplatim-ui/README.md

 Either for standalone deployment or embedded inclusion in ODSS, `src/app/config.js` is used to configure this module.
-This configuration consists of indicating the platform time editor REST endpoint URL and the URL to retrieve platform information.
+This configuration consists of indicating the platform timeline editor REST endpoint URL and the URL to retrieve platform information.
 The default values (`"/odss/platim"` and `"/odss/platforms"`, respectively) should be OK for the ODSS application.